thehammar/staging/contact/index.md

 ---
 ## Reach out.
 I am here for you.

+a
 {{ page.url }}
+a
+b
 {{ page.path }}
+b
+c
 {{ page.id }}
+c
+d
 {{ page.handle }}
+d

 If you have general questions, please submit the form below.
 I will respond quickly with an answer.